|The Myth of Gojoseon's

 "Korea's Old Testament", compiled and written by Monk Iryeon 일연 in the late 1200s

-on the program-cover for a 2008 Dangun-je Ceremony at Inwang-san in Seoul (right).
-He sits in a
+used on the program-cover for a 2008 Dangun-je Ceremony at Inwang-san in Seoul (right).
+He sits

-Chinese-style wooden chair with 'rustic' legs, wears a white robe and unadorned crown, and has black
+in a Chinese-style wooden chair with 'rustic' legs, wears a white robe and unadorned crown, and

-hair and beard although he lived for over 900 years (indicating his 'immortal' status, or perhaps it is
+has black hair and beard although he lived for over 900 years (indicating his 'immortal' status, or

 He usually has a halo around his head, indicating divine status -- in the left icon it's a silver disk that

 looks like the Moon is behind him, while in the program's icon it's just a glowing of holy light.
 In these

 images there is no background -- he is seen as now existing in a "Heavenly" realm.